Butonix/pajax/README.md

 - url (string) - the absolute or relative URL for this request
 - opts (object) - set of key/value pairs to configure this ajax request
-- data (mixed) - the data to be sent
+- body (mixed) - the data to be sent

 #### Options (opts):